- Dealer purchases

 IRA holders may have more than one Traditional IRA.
 If an individual signs one set of opening documents and makes contributions for subsequent tax years under that same plan agreement, only one Traditional IRA exists.
 If an individual has more than one IRA (including deemed IRAs established through qualified employer plans), they must aggregate all their contributions made for a given year to stay within specified annual contribution limits.

-An IRA holder must be under age 72 and have compensation from personal services rendered to contribute to a Traditional IRA.
+An IRA holder must have compensation from personal services rendered to contribute to a Traditional IRA.
 Compensation generally is what an individual earns from working.

 The law dictates the maximum IRA contribution amount.
 Following are the contribution limits.

 Eligible individuals age 50 and older may make additional contributions to their Traditional IRAs in the form of catch-up contributions.
 EGTRRA sets the maximum amount for catch-up contributions to IRAs as $1,000 for 2006 and beyond.